Chicken in a Love Nest is a delicious, French-inspired dish that is perfect for a date night in.

 I have a fair amount of food traditions and Chicken in a Love Nest is one of them.
 I watched Rachel Ray fix this on her show many years ago and knew my husband would love it.
 I’ve made it every year as my homemade Valentine’s Day meal ever since.
-The flavors of the lemony chicken, butter, wine and Dijon sautéed mushrooms, and Brie cheese all bundled up in delicate puff pastry are luscious!
-Of course, Tom and I also go out somewhere on a date.
-For the past several years, we’ve made the trip to our favorite local restaurant, Bella Luna.
-This year, we’re branching out and trying Senate at my request this weekend.
+The flavors of the lemony chicken, butter, wine and Dijon sautéed mushrooms, and Brie cheese all bundled up in delicate puff pastry are delectable.

 - salt and pepper

-- Heat 1 T. each of oil and butter in saute pan over medium high heat.
+Heat 2 tablespoons of the butter in a large pan over medium heat.
 Sprinkle both sides of chicken with salt, pepper, thyme and lemon zest.
 Brown both sides of chicken in pan, about 4 minutes per side.
 Squeeze fresh lemon juice over the chicken before removing from pan and put it on a plate until ready to use.

-- Add the remaining 1 T. each of oil and butter to the same pan you cooked the chicken in and allow to melt.
-Add the mushrooms and saute, stirring occasionally, until well browned.
+Add the remaining 2 tablespoons of butter to the same pan you cooked the chicken in and allow to melt.
+Add the mushrooms and one teaspoon of salt and cook, stirring occasionally, until well browned.
 This will take about 8 minutes.
 Stir in the wine and mustard once the mushrooms have cooked and remove the pan from the heat.

-- Bake for 25-30 minutes, or until pastry is well puffed and browned on top.
-I use my digital meat thermometer to check the internal temperature of the chicken (should be 165 degrees) before removing from the oven.
-Serve with steamed broccoli or grilled asparagus.
+Bake the chicken for 25-30 minutes, or until pastry is well puffed and browned on top.
+I use my digital meat thermometer to check the internal temperature of the chicken (should be 165 degrees F) before removing from the oven.